 This essential software guides you through the six steps you must complete to ensure your assessment effectively measures the level of risk involved in data processing activities.

-You don’t have to be a GDPR expert to complete a DPIA.
-Our tool shows you the questions you need to ask and how you can find the answers.
+You don’t have to be a GDPR expert to complete the assessment.
+Our DPIA template shows you the questions you need to ask and how you can find the answers.

 It even provides links to the relevant sections of the Regulation, so you can check why each process is necessary.